eclipse-openj9/openj9-docs/docs/vgclog.md

 <exclusive-end id="12391" timestamp="2020-10-18T13:35:44.619" durationms="24.679" />
 ```

-**Summary of the example**
+#### Summary of the example

-In summary, by analyzing the structure and XML element details of the example, you have determined the following:
+You can now determine the following characteristics of the GC cycle from the analysis of the structure and XML elements that were covered in this example:

-- The GC global cycle is triggered when a memory threshold is reached and begins with a *stop-the-world* pause
+- The GC global cycle is triggered when a memory threshold is reached and begins with an STW pause

-- After the first increment of the GC global cycle completes, the *stop-the-world* pause ends and the second increment runs concurrently.
+- After the first increment of the GC global cycle completes, the STW pause ends and the second increment runs concurrently.

 - While the second increment is running concurrently, a partial GC cycle starts and finishes.

-- When the second increment completes, a *stop-the-world* pause begins so that the third and final increment of the global cycle, which consists of five operations and phases, can run.
+- When the second increment completes, an STW pause begins so that the third and final increment of the global cycle, which consists of five operations and phases, can run.

-- The global GC cycle reclaims memory in the tenure area.
+- The global GC cycle reclaims memory in the *tenure* area.